smarthomeNG/plugins/fritzbox/README.md

 # Requirements
 This plugin has no requirements or dependencies.
-At the moment only fritzbox firmware versions after 5.50 are supported.
+At the moment only fritzbox firmware versions before 5.50 are supported.

-I have tested it with my FritzBox 7390 and FritzOS 06.03.

 # Configuration